fwqefwqef/hoesmadbot/README.md

 # hoesmadbot
-reddit bot that spams hoes mad
+reddit bot that spams text on selected subreddits